Football Focus for BBC World News

 - From the section Football

-Dan Walker is joined by Liverpool and England goalkeeper Chris Kirkland for this week's Football Focus.
+Dan Walker is joined by Trevor Sinclair for this week's Football Focus.

-We hear from Gabon legend Daniel Cousin ahead of the Africa Cup of Nations and one of the Premier League's biggest rivalries is in the spotlight as Manchester United prepare to take on Liverpool.
+We hear from Stoke City striker Peter Crouch who hopes his 100th Premier League goal might be scored against Manchester United on Saturday.

+And with the Africa Cup of Nations well under way, we hear from Uganda's coach Milutin 'Micho' Sredojevic.

 Top videos